bobvantiel/bobvantiel.github.io/menu/publications.md

 **to appear**

-* **Bob van Tiel**, Uli Sauerland, and Michael Franke.
+* **Bob van Tiel**, Michael Franke, and Uli Sauerland.
 Meaning and use in the expression of estimative probability.
 Open Mind.

-* Ahmed Khorseed, Jessica Price, and **Bob van Tiel**.
+* Ahmed Khorsheed, Jessica Price, and **Bob van Tiel**.
 Sources of cognitive cost in scalar implicature processing: A review.
 Frontiers in Communication.

 * **Bob van Tiel** and Bart Geurts. <a href="https://bobvantiel.github.io/docs/Conventions.pdf" target="_blank">Conventions, coordination, and arbitrariness</a>.
 In Bart Geurts and Richard Moore (Eds.), Evolutionary pragmatics.
 Oxford University Press.